ThatCoolCoder/nosper-engine/README.md

     - probably not that hard to do with current syntax, just need to make an inline function lexer+parser
     - difficulty will be that it requires data types (or we could just duck-type), and requires elegant syntax for calling the value of a variable (so in other words a level of indirection similar to pointers)
         - perhaps we can prohibit variables and functions from having the same name and thus the function call operator will call the value of a variable
-            - store in dict of { type: 'var', value: 42 } to prevent overlap? or manual checking between 2 dicts is neater and more robust?
+            - store in dict of { type: 'scalar', value: 42 } to prevent overlap? or manual checking between 2 dicts is neater and more robust?
 - ? make current function def system just syntactic sugar.
 We only have variables, the @ becomes a ~~prefix~~ double prefix(?) operator that invokes the value of the variable after it
     - if following item is not invokable then compile or runtime error
     - compile error if is a literal or something ridiculous